Knowledge base

 - Click on Modify:

-- Click on Save at the bottom of the page to save the change.
+- Click on Save at the bottom of the page to save the modification.

-It may be necessary to update your hosting in advance to access the very latest versions of PHP offered by Infomaniak.
+It may be necessary to update your hosting beforehand to access the very latest PHP versions offered by Infomaniak.

 Manage databases